 Spread holiday joy this season with these FREE You’ve Been Elfed printables and ideas.
 Instant download of elfing instructions and door sign!

 Do you love the tradition of spreading some Christmas cheer and joy?
 I sure do!

 There’s no better time than the stressful holiday season to surprise a friend, family member, or neighbor with an anonymous goodie bag.

-Similar to booing your neighbor during the month of October, You’ve Been Elfed or You’ve Been Jingled or even You’ve Been Tinsled is You’ve Been Booed Christmas edition.
+Similar to booing your neighbor during the month of October, You’ve Been Elfed or You’ve Been Jingled or even You’ve Been Tinsled is You’ve Been Booed Christmas edition (not to be confused with Elf on the Shelf fun!)

 The same concept of making someone smile and to make their heart a little happier is the basis behind elfing someone.
 And today I have free You’ve Been Elfed PDF printables and You’ve Been Elfed ideas to get you started on this fun Christmas gift tradition.

 How Do I Elf Someone?

 It’s actually pretty easy and fun to elf someone!
 All you need to do is put together a little treat or gift bag, insert the free You’ve Been Jingled printables, place it on someone’s doorstep, ring the doorbell, and RUN!

 The fun behind elfing is not getting caught.
 Kids have a ton of fun with this.
 Mine will make plans or wait until it’s dark in order to best achieve the perfect doorbell ditch.